willhan123/Docs/re-book/ddl-syntax-en.md

-##  2. create table like
+##  2. Create table like
-在TSpider节点上执行create table like时，忽略每个分区中comment信息。 避免TSpider使用create table like后的误操作。
+ When execute `create table like` on the TSpider node, the comment information in each partition is ignored, so as to avoid misuse on TSpider node.

 ```
 MariaDB [tendb_test]>create table t2 like t1;